Bacteria & ALS - Changing the direction of research for Neurodegenerative Diseases - By Dr. Vincent Tedone M.D.

 To further make my case to change the direction of the research on neurodegenerative diseases, I will use the example of the research that has been done on ALS.

 PALS develop protein tangles in their brain given various designations such as TAU, TDP-43, Ubiquitin and others.
 Researchers use very sophisticated equipment to investigate and monitor these tangles in vitro and hypothesize that they are the cause of ALS or they spread ALS, when in reality, in my opinion these tangles are actually debris from dead cells.
+(If you think you might have a borrelia infection and need guidance on testing, etc., click here.)

 Then, there are the clinical trials such as using stem cells to treat PALS.
 I have been monitoring this research since 2009 and, in every case, when patients improve initially; their condition gets worse again over time.
 We know that the cells are being killed by something in their environment, so why would we not realize that whatever is killing these cells would also kill the new cells that grow during stem cell treatments?
 If we’re going to put new cells into a toxic environment, why not find a way to make the environment non-toxic before exposing new cells to the same fate – death?

 Another example is a clinical trial called NPOO1.
 A PALS in France informed me that the substance used in this clinical trial is Sodium chlorite, which is a disinfectant.
 She took it and was able to get up and walk.
 It is a highly toxic substance and cannot be taken for a prolonged period.
 When she stopped taking it, her condition worsened rapidly.
 Common sense tells us that if using a disinfectant that kills bacteria improved her condition, ALS could very likely be caused by bacteria!
+(If you think you might have a borrelia infection and need guidance on testing, etc., click here.)

 My investigation into the research has brought me in contact with very reputable physicians, who have anecdotal and serology evidence that borrelia and other bacteria are the causative agents in the autoimmune diseases ALS, MS, Parkinson’s, and Alzheimer’s.
 I realize that this evidence is certainly not conclusive.
 However, when people are dying terrible deaths this evidence should at least suffice to direct further research to improve detection of the presumed infecting agent and to determine a treatment.
 When people are dying, sitting back and claiming “the body is attacking itself” is not a sufficient conclusion.
+(If you think you might have a borrelia infection and need guidance on testing, etc., click here.)

 There are several physiological and biochemical facts that need to be mentioned here to reveal how all the pieces fit together and how the borrelia bacteria may also be involved in concussions and CTE [chronic traumatic encephalopathy].
 Studies from the Weismann institute in Israel, by Dr. Vivian Teichberg, revealed that extracellular glutamate is toxic to contiguous cells.
 We documented this in our research by placing glutamate in a petri dish with human nerve cells.
 The microtubules that run down the axon and carry the nerve impulses became tortuous and crooked.
 Then, we added the DP™ Plan and the tubules straightened out.

 Why did this happen?
 The ratio of glutamate inside the cell to outside the cell is in a normal case 10,000 to 1.
 There is a normal physiological process that lowers the glutamate in the extracellular space to maintain this physiological ratio.
 The glutamate is moved out of the extracellular space into circulation on a gradient basis.
 It is then transformed into glutamine and eliminated by the kidneys.
+(If you think you might have a borrelia infection and need guidance on testing, etc., click here.)

 So, when too much glutamate is outside the cell, it is toxic.
 When it’s inside the cell, it is the primary excitatory neurotransmitter.
 Research has been done for over 20 years to block glutamate receptors based on the assumption that there is excess glutamate in ALS.
 However, the existence of excess glutamate in the body is not the problem.